Middlebury California Coast and Climate Semester

-Spend the winter and spring semesters at the Middlebury Institute of International Studies (MIIS) learning from experts addressing the climate crisis.
-The California Coast, on the forefront of US environmental policy, is used as a case study to think globally about climate change, coastal resilience, and environmental justice.
-Undergraduate students can access the extraordinary resources at MIIS, which features a Master of Arts in Environmental Policy and Management and the Center for the Blue Economy.
+Spend a semester at the Middlebury Institute of International Studies (MIIS) learning from experts addressing the climate crisis.
+Set against the backdrop of the California Coast — communities at the forefront of U.S. environmental policy — this program uses the region as a case study to explore global issues of climate change, resilience, and environmental justice.
+As undergraduate students, you have access to exceptional resources at MIIS, including its Master of Arts in Environmental Policy and Management and the Center for the Blue Economy.
+This access offers a unique opportunity to learn, research, and innovate in the field of climate and environmental studies.

 Academic Structure